 Most ‘Pregnancy-Safe’ Self-Tanner Lists are ‘Toxic’

-Sure, with enough caveats, they’re ALL technically “pregnancy-safe,” since their most common active ingredient, DHA, is generally recognized as safe to use topically while pregnant—yet the problem is that so many of the other ingredients aren’t ideal, whether you’re pregnant or not.
+Sure, with enough warnings, they’re all technically “pregnancy-safe,” since their most common active ingredient, DHA, is considered safe to use on your skin while pregnant—but the problem is that so many of the other ingredients aren’t ideal, whether you’re pregnant or not.

 “Chances are the quantity is minuscule, but it is potentially toxic to fetuses.”

 – Ingredient discussed on a list of “Pregnancy-Safe” Self-Tanners

 It shows how much these lists are about gaming Google (and you), rather than providing an educated product recommendation.

 “Gosh dang it, I’m flipping pregnant,” I want to scream.
 Only less euphemistically.
 “I. Have.
 A. Baby!”

 “Butylphenyl Methylpropional may cause harm to a fetus during pregnancy.”